zuggamasta/midiTracker/README.md

 ## Little Helpers
-I collect a small list of patches for pureData [pd-patches](https://github.com/zuggamasta/pd-patches/ ) to debug and play with midiTracker if there is no hardware or other software around.
+I collect a small list of patches for pureData [pd-patches](https://github.com/zuggamasta/pd-patches/) to debug and play with midiTracker if there is no hardware or other software around.
+Use the help file view ```6``` to view some included help files.

 ## Thank you